gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 - Coaches may have quiz material(s) on the platform during a timeout or prior to a quiz.
 - Quizzers will not touch the officials' table.
 - Quiz rooms will use jump measuring equipment to prevent ties.
-- Push-button jumping can be provided if needed by physically disabled quizzers.
+- Push-button quizzing can be provided if needed by physically disabled quizzers.

 ## Jumping